Best Tips for Abdominoplasty Scar Fading & Care

 In the initial post-surgery phase, abdominoplasty scars can appear red, swollen, and raised due to inflammation and healing processes.
 This is a typical part of the healing process.
 In the early healing period (1-3 months), scars may feel lumpier as collagen builds up, reflecting the body’s natural healing response.

-Scars often transition in color from dark red to lighter shades between 3 to 6 months as they mature and heal.
-Scars normally change in texture and color throughout healing; most variations are temporary and part of recovery.
+Scars often transition in colour from dark red to lighter shades between 3 and 6 months as they mature and heal.
+Scars normally change in texture and colour throughout healing; most variations are temporary and part of recovery.

 Long-Term Scar Appearance